GetzInsomnia/virintira_web_test02/README.md

 Inter and Prompt fonts are bundled under `public/fonts` and loaded via `next/font/local`.

+## Internationalization

+Translations live in the `messages/` directory.
+Each locale has its own JSON file containing the translated strings.
+To add a new language:

+1. Copy `messages/en.json` to `messages/<locale>.json` and translate the values.
+2. Append the locale code to the `locales` list in `next.config.ts`.
+3. Restart the dev server.

+Pages will then be accessible under `/<locale>` in the URL.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: